Automated-Amphibians/automated-amphibians.github.io/team/tutorials/java.md

             * methods - "groups of statements"
                 * statements - an instruction, or group of instructions terminated by a semicolon

-* What a class, method and statements are and how they are defined.
-* Variables types and scope (boolean, int, float, doubles, void, arrays)
-* Expressions/Comparisons
-* Methods, Parameters, Return Values, and why we use static
-* Naming Conventions
-* How to output a variable to the console (System.out.println())
-* Loops
-* The basics of inheritance and interfaces

 ### Quiz